mvysny/karibu-testing/README.md

 5. The first test is usually slower since all Vaadin-related classes need to be loaded (could take 1-2 seconds to run); however any subsequent tests should be much faster (~5-60 milliseconds).

+Q: Can I integrate CDI (e.g. weld?)

+A: You can get inspiration [here](https://github.com/mvysny/karibu-testing/issues/60).

 # License